Sigmmma/c20/src/content/h1/scripting/readme.md

 (effect_new "effects\coop teleport" teleporting_flag)
 ```

-These tag paths are not stored as strings at runtime, but rather as compact tag references [in the scenario](~scenario#tag-field-references).
+These tag paths are not stored as strings once compiled, but rather as compact tag references [in the scenario](~scenario#tag-field-references).
+This also helps [Tool](~h1a-tool) determine which tags the scenario depends on and need to be included in the built map.

 ## String data
 | Constant                             | HEK | H1A |